Nexus-Mods/StarfieldSaveTool/README.md

 See [Example.json](Example.json) for a complete JSON export.

+## Contribute

+This is all work in progress and there is plenty more with this file format that needs reverse engineering and explaining.
+All help is welcome and here are some tools that might help:

+* Template files for [.sfs (compressed)](https://github.com/Nexus-Mods/StarfieldSaveTool/blob/master/SFS.bt) and [.sfs (decompressed)](https://github.com/Nexus-Mods/StarfieldSaveTool/blob/master/SFS-decompressed.bt) that can be used in [010 Editor](https://www.sweetscape.com/010editor/).

 ## Starfield Save file (.SFS)

 The `.sfs` file is a compressed file format used by Starfield.
 The file format is a series of compressed data